Gas Fireplace Maintenance Guide – How to Clean a Gas Fireplace & Gas Logs

 Keeping your gas fireplace clean doesn’t just help aesthetically.
 Cleaning your gas fireplace also helps to improve the safety of your fireplace by eliminating debris buildup, which can affect the performance of your fireplace.

 Before you begin cleaning your fireplace, you’ll want to turn off the gas.
-Next, make sure you have a few key products on hand, including:
+Next, make sure you have a few key products mentioned above on hand.

 Your fireplace most likely has a glass covering.
 After turning off the gas, open the glass cover.
 You may be able to move the whole thing entirely, or the glass cover may have a hinge style cover that doesn’t come off all the way.